greatseth/mediainfo/README.md

 #### Handling a URL
     media_info = MediaInfo.from('http://techslides.com/demos/sample-videos/small.mp4')

-You can specify an alternate path for the MediaInfo Binary:
+Ensure mediainfo is installed and within your PATH.
+You can specify an alternate path for the mediainfo binary if needed:

-    ENV['MEDIAINFO_PATH'] = "/opt/local/bin/mediainfo"
+    ENV['MEDIAINFO_PATH'] = "/usr/bin/mediainfo"

 Once you have an MediaInfo object, you can start inspecting tracks: